Regular attendance helps student be successful

 It’s important for students to make and keep good attendance habits from the very first day of school to have a successful school year.
 Students who attend school regularly perform better academically and are more likely to graduate from high school than students who are chronically absent (defined as missing 10% or more of school days, excused or not).
 Unfortunately, one in three Colorado students are chronically absent, according to the Colorado Department of Education.

-To support student success, PSD has a goal of 95% average daily attendance.
+To support student success, PSD has a goal of reducing chronic absenteeism by 50% and maintaining a 95% average daily attendance.
 While a goal of 100% attendance doesn’t leave space for occasional student illness, going to school 95% or more of the time helps students stay on track with their schoolwork and feel more connected with staff, peers, and activities at school, which has positive impacts on student mental health and belonging.

 Daily Attendance: Reporting Absences